Kitchen Authority

 So, today it’s a bread maker.
 It is the most convenient way of taking a bunch of raw ingredients and turning them into bread.

-Now, there’s nothing wrong with making bread the old-fashioned way in bread pans in the oven but it’s not as easy to get right and it requires that you keep a careful eye on the timing of things – this isn’t always a simple thing to pull off in the busy world of today – so most households are going to do better with a bread maker.
+Now, there’s nothing wrong with making homemade bread the old-fashioned way in bread pans in the oven but it’s not as easy to get right and it requires that you keep a careful eye on the timing of things – this isn’t always a simple thing to pull off in the busy world of today – so most households are going to do better with a bread maker.

 You may be surprised to learn that whilst bread is ancient, the bread maker is not.